ShobanChiddarth/gemini-pro-and-vision-test/README.md

-# Gemini Vision Pro Test
+# Gemini Pro Vision and Gemini Pro Test

-Code to test Gemini Vision Pro
+Code to test Gemini Pro Vision and Gemini Pro (text only model that supports chat history)

 ### Steps to get it work